 Activities.
 Federal laws restrict the types of activities in which bank holding companies may engage, and subject them to a range of supervisory requirements, including regulatory enforcement actions for violations of laws and policies.
 Bank holding companies may engage in the business of banking and managing and controlling banks, as well as closely related activities.
-The business activities that we currently conduct are permissible activities for bank holding companies under U.S. law, and we do not expect the limitations described above will adversely affect our current operations or materially prohibit us from engaging in activities that are currently contemplated by our business strategies.
-It is possible, however, that these restrictions might limit our ability to enter other businesses in which we may wish to engage at some time in the future.
+In addition, financial holding companies may engage in a wider set of activities, including with respect to securities activities and investments in companies engaged in nonbanking activities.
+The business activities that we currently conduct are permissible activities for bank holding companies under U.S. law, and we do not expect the limitations described above will adversely affect our current operations or materially restrict us from engaging in activities that are currently contemplated by our business strategies.
+It is possible, however, that these restrictions could limit our ability to enter other businesses in which we may wish to engage at some time in the future.
 It is also possible that in the future these laws may be amended in ways, or new laws or regulations may be adopted, that adversely affect our ability to engage in our current or additional businesses.

-Even if our activities are permissible for a bank holding company, as discussed under "- Capital Adequacy and Prompt Corrective Action" below, the Federal Reserve Board has the authority to order a bank holding company or its subsidiaries to terminate any activity or to require divestiture of ownership or control of a subsidiary in the event that it has reasonable cause to believe that the activity or continued ownership or control poses a serious risk to the financial safety, soundness or stability of the bank holding company or any of its bank subsidiaries.
+Even if our activities are permissible for a bank holding company, as discussed under "- Capital Adequacy" below, the Federal Reserve Board has the authority to order a bank holding company or its subsidiaries to terminate any activity or to require divestiture of ownership or control of a subsidiary in the event that it has reasonable cause to believe that the activity or continued ownership or control poses a serious risk to the financial safety, soundness or stability of the bank holding company or any of its bank subsidiaries.

 Dividend Restrictions.
 Bank holding companies are subject to various restrictions that may affect their ability to pay dividends.
-Federal and state banking regulations applicable to bank holding companies and banks generally require that dividends be paid from earnings and, as described under "- Capital Adequacy and Prompt Corrective Action" below, require minimum levels of capital, which limits the funds available for payment of dividends.
+Federal and state banking regulations applicable to bank holding companies and banks generally require that dividends be paid from earnings and, as described under "- Capital Adequacy" below, require minimum levels of capital, which limits the funds available for payment of dividends.
 Other restrictions include the Federal Reserve Board's general policy that bank holding companies should pay cash dividends on common stock only out of net income available to stockholders for the preceding year or four quarters and only if the prospective rate of earnings retention is consistent with the organization's expected future needs and financial condition, including the needs of each of its bank subsidiaries.
 In the current financial and economic environment, the Federal Reserve Board has indicated that bank holding companies should carefully review their dividend policies and has discouraged dividend pay-out ratios that are at the 100% level unless both their asset quality and capital are very strong.
 A bank holding company also should not maintain a dividend level that places undue pressure on the capital of its bank subsidiaries, or that may undermine the bank holding company's ability to serve as a source of strength for its bank subsidiaries.
 See "- Source of Strength" below.